-Got out of the Shinkansen train.
+We got out of the Shinkansen train.
 Left the Himeji railway station.
 And we saw it.
 A white castle on a hill.
-The view was impressive, but at first we did not realise how big this castle was.
+The view was impressive, but at first, we did not realize how big this castle was.
 We were standing at the station exit gate, in front of a wide alley, two or three kilometers away.

 But it was the first time in my life as I spent two hours in a castle walking barefoot.
 The system was quite simple.
-At the entrance (that was quite distant from the exit) we were given plastic bags, which we were supposed to carry during the whole visit.
-At the exit we put back shoes on and returned the bags.
+At the entrance (that was quite distant from the exit), we were given plastic bags, which we were supposed to carry during the whole visit.
+At the exit, we put back shoes on and returned the bags.

 The other surprise was that what we saw in the top chamber.
 It was a shrine, at which many of the Japanese visitors paid their respect to a deity (or deities).
-(OK., we knew already that the Japanese attitude to confession was totally different from that what we were accustomed in Europe, and bigger or smaller shrines may be found anywhere >>>).
+(At his point of our trip to Japan., we knew already that the Japanese attitude to confession was totally different from that what we were accustomed in Europe, and bigger or smaller shrines may be found anywhere >>>).

 Below some other photo impressions of the Himeji castle interiors and exteriors.

 During the Meiji period (1868-1912), there were plans to demolish Himeji Castle.
 The period was named after Emperor Meiji, who reigned during this time and oversaw many significant changes in Japan’s political and social landscape.